-Using the internationally agreed OECD framework of civil society engagement - which ranges from sharing information to participatory policymaking - the fiches identify a number of entry points for strengthening CS involvement.
+Using the internationally agreed OECD framework of civil society engagement - which ranges from sharing information to participatory policymaking - the fiches identify a number of entry points for strengthening Civil Society involvement.
 They are intended to assist colleagues in EU delegations and headquarters to involve civil society more strategically in the different areas of EU engagement, thus fine-tuning our actions to local realities and working towards more sustainability and legitimacy of EU support programmes.

-Each sector is preceded by a brief introduction and each one of the 12 fiches offers a "menu" of options in terms of policy dialogue and operational support for each one of the phases in the cycle of operations, which will need to be carefully assessed depending on the context, functions and actors.
+Each sector is preceded by a brief introduction.
+Each one of the 14 fiches offers a "menu" of options in terms of policy dialogue and operational support for each one of the phases in the cycle of operations, which will need to be carefully assessed depending on the context, functions and actors.

-A. GREEN DEAL
+A. GREEN DEALS

 As regards biodiversity, civil society is an important actor.
 For instance, the Convention on Biological Diversity (CBD) Alliance is a network of civil society organizations who have a common interest in the CBD and who provide inputs from various different knowledge fields to change and ultimately improve biodiversity-related policy at the international, national and community level.
 An important added value lies in their relationship with people on the ground by means of which they can inform decision makers of the impact of their decisions at the local level, as well as informing local peoples on the decisions taken in the CBD.
 As such, CSOs role has been recognised as many of them are supported by the Critical Ecosystem Partnership Fund (CEPF) which aims to help civil society to protect the world's biodiversity hotspots.
-Civil society is also a key player when it comes to the promotion of a sustainable food system.
-Awareness raising is indeed crucial to change consumers and producers' behaviour regarding food consumption and production patterns (reducing food loss and waste, dietary change towards more plant-based diets...).
+Civil society plays a crucial role in the sustainable management of ecosystem services at large: CSOs are an important partner for the preservation of world's forests as per the EU Communication (2019) on Stepping up EU Action to Protect and Restore the World's Forests, and are particularly active in land restoration and sustainable use at local level, as they often gather local knowledge and know-how.
+The CSO panel in the UN Convention to Combat Desertification (UNCCD) is a testimony of their contribution.
+Civil society is also a key player when it comes to building more resilient and sustainable food systems to prevent food crisis and malnutrition.
+Awareness raising is indeed crucial to change consumers and producers' behaviour regarding food consumption and production patterns (reducing food loss and waste, dietary change towards healthy diets...).
 The role of civil society, however, is not limited to those actions as many of them are also sources of innovation and proposals.
 CSOs were for instance significant contributors to the recent proposal of the International Panel of Experts on Sustainable Food Systems to have a common food policy for the European Union.
-And the common food policy for the European Union.